 7 MIN READHow to Calculate Macros for Bulking: A Complete Guide

 Calculate the right protein, carbs, and fat split for a lean bulk.
-Learn why a 200-300 calorie surplus is optimal, how much protein you actually need, and how to avoid excess fat gain.
+Learn why a 200-300 calorie surplus is optimal, how much protein you actually need.

 ReadGuide